notofir/mobile2router/README.md

 Disclaimer: Author takes no responsibility, nor liability for any kind of legal, technological, and any other type of consequences.
 Using this guide is at your own risk.
 ***
-This guide shows how to share USB tethering with router.
+This guide shows how to share USB tethering with router via Windows 10/Ubuntu Server 19.10.
 Mobile HotSpot sometimes isn't suitable for managing home network, due to multiple devices, WiFi coverage etc.

 # Solution for Raspberry Pi 3 v1.2 with Ubuntu Server 19.10